redapemusic35/logic.github.io/README.md

 </figure>

-A template for developing university courses using Quarto.
+A Quarto-based course website for Philosophy of Logic, with support for multi-year iterations (e.g., 2025 and 2026).

 ::: {.callout-warning}
 ## 🚧 Coming Soon

 Note added: 04/08/2025

+### Course Overview

+Title: Philosophy of Logic\\
+Years Supported: 2025, 2026 (with dedicated folders for materials)\\

+This site hosts lectures, exercises, readings, and resources for university-level logic in philosophy.
+Includes daily exercises, bibliography, and custom helpers for course delivery.

-This template will be updated in the coming weeks, based on things I've implemented downstream ([DS105 (internal 2025/2026)](https://lse-dsi.github.io/DS105/) and [ME204 (2025)](https://lse-dsi.github.io/ME204/) most recently).
+This template will be updated in the coming weeks, based on things I've implemented downstream ([DS105 (internal 2025/2026)](https://course.phil.logic.github.io/DS105/) and [ME204 (2025)](https://course.phil.logic.github.io/ME204/) most recently).
 Planned enhancements include:

 - **Multi-year course management** with easy-to-use archiving of older iterations
 - **Modular styling system** for easier customisation and maintenance